 Pre-Purchase Inspection

-- Verify VIN/body tag and engine code
+- Verify VIN and engine code consistency

-- Check undercarriage for repairs/rust
+- Check the undercarriage for patched metal

-- Test pop-up headlight operation
+- Test the pop-up headlight motors

 Mk3 (A70, 1986–1992): NA Vs Turbo, Common Failures, Upgrade Paths